cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/systemcommands/ctl_mboxlist.txt

     When performing a dump, remove the mailboxes dumped from the mailbox list (mostly useful when specified with **-p**).

+.. option:: -y

+    When performing a dump, also list intermediary mailboxes which would be hidden from IMAP.

 .. option:: -p partition

-    When performing a dump, dump only thise mailboxes that live on *partition*.
+    When performing a dump, dump only those mailboxes that live on *partition*.

 .. option:: -f filename